 Figure 3.
 Writer Overlap on Trimmed Tracks

 For this reason, SMR groups tracks into bands, where the shingling process stops (Figure 4).
-This enables a SMR drive to better manage these rewrites.
-This also improves the drive’s write performance by grouping tracks into bands that optimise the number of tracks that need to be rewritten.
+This enables an SMR drive to better manage these rewrites.
+This also improves the drive’s write performance by grouping tracks into bands that optimize the number of tracks that need to be rewritten.